junyeong0619/VTM/Readme.md

 ## 🤝 Contributing

-All forms of contribution are welcome, including bug reports, feature requests, and code contributions.
-For details, please refer to [CONTRIBUTING.md](https://www.google.com/search?q=httpsS://www.google.com/search%3Fq%3DCONTRIBUTING.md).
+Bug reports, feature requests, and code contributions are all welcome.
+For details, please see [CONTRIBUTING.md](https://www.google.com/search?q=httpsS://www.google.com/search%3Fq%3DCONTRIBUTING.md).

 ## 📜 License

 This project is distributed under the MIT License.
-See the [LICENSE](https://www.google.com/search?q=httpsS://www.google.com/search%3Fq%3DLICENSE) file for details.
+See the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.